 Wash it off or not?

-Yes, you might need multiple takes on this one.
+Yes, you might need multiple takes on perfecting how to polish bronze.
 Depending on the level of corrosion or your standards for shine, you should repeat the previous steps.
 Once you have reached your final polish step, don’t wash, rinse or wipe anything (unless you used a paste).
 You may consider adding a layer of wax coating to protect your bronzeware but don’t do it if you plan to clean regularly.
 Otherwise, enjoy your newly bright bronzeware!